vitaliibylinka/sonic-utilities/doc/Command-Reference.md

   ```
 Go Back To [Beginning of the document](#) or [Beginning of this section](#quagga-bgp-show-commands)

-# ZTP Configuration And Show Commands
+# STP Configuration And Show Commands

 This section explains all the Zero Touch Provisioning commands that are supported in SONiC.

-## ZTP show commands
+## STP show commands

-This command displays the current ZTP configuration of the switch.
-It also displays detailed information about current state of a ZTP session.
-It displays information related to all configuration sections as defined in the switch provisioning information discovered in a particular ZTP session.
+This command displays the current STP configuration of the switch.
+It also displays detailed information about current state of a STP session.
+It displays information related to all configuration sections as defined in the switch provisioning information discovered in a particular STP session.

 - Usage:
-  show ztp status
+  show stp status

-  show ztp status --verbose
+  show stp status --verbose

 - Example:

 ```
-root@B1-SP1-7712:/home/admin# show ztp status
+root@B1-SP1-7712:/home/admin# show stp status
-ZTP Admin Mode : True
+STP Admin Mode : True
-ZTP Service    : Inactive
+STP Service    : Inactive
-ZTP Status     : SUCCESS
+STP Status     : SUCCESS
-ZTP Source     : dhcp-opt67 (eth0)
+STP Source     : dhcp-opt67 (eth0)
 Runtime        : 05m 31s
 Timestamp      : 2019-09-11 19:12:24 UTC

-ZTP Service is not running
+STP Service is not running

 01-configdb-json: SUCCESS
 02-connectivity-check: SUCCESS